char438/Amazon-Review-Classifier/README.md

 Give a review you'd like to be predicted:
 The product quality is excellent but the delivery was delayed.

-The predicted score for 'The product quality is excellent but the delivery was delayed.' is: 4
+The predicted score is: 4